duanebester/map-api-book/src/chapter_2/api_design.md

 For "CRUD" (Creating, Retrieving, Updating and Deleting) Users, a flushed out API might look like this:

-> The `5` in the Rquest Path below represents the User's ID
+> The `5` in the Request Path below represents the User's ID

 | Operation      | Request Method | Request Body | Request Path    | Response Status | Response Body |
 |----------------|----------------|--------------|-----------------|-----------------|---------------|